JimGitFE/cryptography-prime-generator/README.md

     return (seed >> 1) | (newB << 3)
 }

+### Taps Feedback Polynomial

+For an LFSR to be of maximal length, 2<sup>m</sup> - 1, the following conditions are necessary:

+- Polynomial is primitive over the Galois field GF(2).
+- The number of taps is even.
+- The set of taps is setwise co-prime.

+.

+.

+.

+.
 sxor last value and shifted new last value

 & 1 takes last value only